fred76/FR76SegmentedControl/Readme.md

 ## Installation

-Just add the FR76SegmentedCoctrol folder to your project.
+Just add the "MySegment" file to your project.

 ## Usage